Discovery Park, United States - Things to Do in Discovery Park

 Insider Tips

-The park's restroom facilities are limited and located mainly near parking areas, so plan accordingly before heading out on longer trails
+The park's restroom facilities are limited to the visitor center and South Beach areas, so plan accordingly if you're hiking the longer trails in remote sections.

 Explore Activities in Discovery Park